hughperkins/cltorch/README.md

 # cltorch

-OpenCL module for torch, ported from the original cutorch CUDA module.
+An OpenCL backend for torch.

 ## What's working